terriberry/readme-template/Readme.md

 ### Creating a new project using Intent
 If you decide to create an entirely new project using Intent Architect, here is the [link](https://app.gitbook.com/o/-MhAHQRNbXRJJAmyAX--/s/wlBDkDmB9NnayT8MEoDa/platform-application-templates/the-template-runbooks/custom-logic-apis/clean-architecture-cqrs-api/create-and-configure-the-project) to show to exactly how to do this.

+### Migrations
+Migrations are done using Entity Framework Core.
+[Here](docs/migrationEfCore.md) is a link that details how to perform the migration